Sensibility/slackbot/README.md

 command allows `systemd` to manage the daemon, if `systemd` is not present on your server or you simply do not wish to use it, the script may be run manually by the second command, storing its pid in `/var/run/slackbot.pid`)

+If you have any questions or concerns, please contact the devs at ocket8888@gmail.com

 [screen]:http://i.imgur.com/7xbkJ6P.png